 A couple of months ago an interesting objection was brought to my attention.
 The claimant stated that Scripture supports the notion that Heaven is actually hotter than Hell.
 What does a closer, contextual look say?

 As the preacher in Ecclesiastes mournfully wrote, “….there is nothing new under the sun.”
-Although this can be all too easily applied to skeptical objections to the Christian faith, on the rare occasion an objection slips through that is, due to lack of a better term, unique.
+Although this can be all too easily applied to objections to the Christian faith, on the rare occasion an objection slips through that is, shall we say, unique.
 One such objection is based on Isaiah 30:26, a verse that apparently claims that Heaven is hotter than Hell.
 As always, the answer is found in the context.

-The most important thing to keep in mind is that Hell isn’t hot at all, at least, not in the sense of literal burning.
-Hell is a state of shame and exclusion (Link 1 below), thus the comparison to Heaven becomes moot.
-The claimant uses Revelation 21:8, which seems to describe Hell as a “lake of fire,” but in a book with such an apocalyptic focus, one shouldn’t expect anything less but the most dramatic metaphor to describe judgment and exclusion from the creator.
+The first thing to note is that Hell isn’t actually hot, at least, not in the sense of literal burning.
+Hell is a state of shame and exclusion (Link 1 below), so the comparison to Heaven is moot.
+The claimant uses Revelation 21:8, which seems to describe Hell as a “lake of fire,” but in a book with an apocalyptic focus, one shouldn’t expect anything less than a dramatic metaphor to describe judgment and exclusion from the creator.

 What about Isaiah 30:26, which is said to describe Heaven as over 500 degrees celsius?
 Isaiah 30 can be summed up in four major points.